KidSysco/laravel-assesment/README.md

 ## Code

-In the `routes/api.php` file I have added some simple Get endpoints designed to return sample records from SQLite.
+In the `routes/api.php` file I have added some simple Get endpoints designed to return sample records from an SQLite file stored at, ` app/database/database.sqlite`.

-There is one migration using Faker to generate several sample user accounts.
+There is one seeder `app/database/seeders/UsersTableSeeder.php` using Faker to generate several sample user accounts.

 ## E2E Testing